LSEG-API-Samples/Article.RTH.Go.REST.rthrest/README.md

 ```
 These types will be encoded and decoded as JSON objects.
 Each field becomes a member of the object, using the field name as the object key.

-JSON object in the HTTP request and response of TRTH V2 REST API contains "@data.type" field which defines a type name of OData.
+JSON object in the HTTP request and response of TRTH V2 REST API contains **@data.type** field which defines a type name of OData.
 ```
 {
     "ExtractionRequest":{